Visual Art

 Photo: Henni van Beek

-In Post CS, the former TGP Post building where, among others, the Stedelijk Museum and Club 11 were temporarily housed, W139 had a temporary exhibition space in the basement.
-At the time of the exhibition, the building was difficult to reach by public transport.
+In Post CS—the former TPG Post building that temporarily housed, among others, the Stedelijk Museum and Club 11—W139 operated a temporary exhibition space in the basement.
+At the time, the building was difficult to access by public transport.

 Photo: Henni van Beek